 Application infrastructure and middleware software – additional information

 Two of the largest companies in this segment are IBM and Oracle.
-Of IBM's annual revenue, which amounts to some 82 billion U.S. dollars, approximately 7 percent stems from the sale and support of application infrastructure and middleware software.
-The proportion of Oracle's annual revenue that comes from AIM software is similar, sitting at about 8 percent of the company's turnover.
-TIBCO, the smallest company in the top five, specializes in integration software and middleware, and thus earns the majority of its revenue from this segment.
+Of IBM's annual revenue, which amounts to some 79 billion U.S. dollars, approximately 7.7 percent stems from the sale and support of application infrastructure and middleware software.
+The proportion of Oracle's annual revenue that comes from AIM software is similar, sitting at about 8.3 percent of the company's turnover.